 What is one service which can provide us with an overview of our AWS cloud infrastructure usage in terms of cost, security, availability, etc?

-Trusted advisor provide you information and can also guide what steps necessarily be taken in order to make your infrastructure efficient.
+Trusted advisor provide you with information and can also guide what steps necessarily be taken in order to make your infrastructure efficient.

 Instead of going to AWS why can’t I opt for OpenStack cloud?
 What are the pros and cons?

-Everyone is free to choose cloud service provider as per their choice, but the question arises before getting down to actual business in hand how much overhead you want to create.
+Everyone is free to choose a cloud service provider as per their choice, but the question arises before getting down to actual business in hand how much overhead you want to create.
 OpenStack is free but at the same time configurations and nitty-gritty details of every service will call for a certain level of expertise and moreover if the infrastructure falls apart, there is no one to take responsibility for or better say lack of directed guidance is missing.

 What is meant by Geolocation based routing and latency-based routing, how they are different and which AWS service helps in configuring such routing policy?